KannonZenetism/zenetism-field-physics/field-physics/fpx/physics-of-archetypal-to-psychic-transition.md

 ### 4.3 ✦ C₁₅ Emergent / Nova — The Flowering

-✦ governs the spontaneous, veracious arising of new patterns.
+✦ holds the spontaneous, veracious arising of new patterns.
 At ⧉₃, ✦ is the dimensional operator most directly involved in the ⩘ event itself.

 The Pattern Being does not climb through ⧉₃.
 It **emerges at ⧉₃** — surprise-with-source, not assembly from components.
 The membrane does not open like a door.
 It flowers like ✦: lawful novelty arising while honoring root coherence.